Andre Johnson Jr.

-Andre V. Johnson, Jr. (born June 19, 1971) is an American politician.
+Andre V. Johnson Jr. (born June 19, 1971) is an American politician.
 He is a member of the Maryland House of Delegates for District 34A in Harford County.
 He previously represented District A in the Harford County Council from 2018 to 2022.

 Background

-Johnson was born in Edgewood, Maryland, and attended Edgewood High School, graduating in 1990.
+Johnson was born at Aberdeen Proving Ground in Edgewood, Maryland, and attended Edgewood High School, graduating in 1990.
 After graduating, he served in the United States Army as an armored crewman, and was deployed in Iraq.
 He retired from the Army in 2015 as a staff sergeant.
 Johnson later worked as an investigator for the Baltimore Department of Housing and Community Development, and as a police officer for the Baltimore Police Department from 1997 to 1999.

 In 2018 Johnson ran for the Harford County Council in District A, seeking to succeed retiring county councilmember Mike Perrone.
 He won the Democratic primary over former county councilmember Dion Guthrie by a margin of 199 votes out of 2,633 votes cast.
 He won the general election on November 6, 2018, defeating Republican challenger Donna Blasdell and becoming the first Edgewood resident elected to the county council.